Those who want a clear window into the health of their leopard gecko should start by monitoring their reptile’s bowel movements and poop.

 You should always place it on the warm side of the enclosure.

-Fortunately, telling whether your leopard gecko is dehydrated is rather simple.
+Fortunately, telling whether your leopard gecko is dehydrated is relatively simple.

 Beyond yellow poop, they frequently exhibit other symptoms of dehydration.